rdeioris/UnrealOnRPI4/README.md

 Time to rebuild our project...

-## Step 5: Setting a 'low profile/mobile' vulkan renderer
+## Step 5: Setting a 'low profile/mobile' Vulkan renderer

 If we copy the packaged project directory on the RPI and we run it again, we will get a crash.